-- C. Establishing and Operating the CoC.
-24 CFR 578.5 and 24 CFR 578.7 detail the requirements for the establishment of a CoC and its responsibilities. - D. CoC Geographic Area.
+C. Establishing and Operating the CoC.
+24 CFR 578.5 and 24 CFR 578.7 detail the requirements for the establishment of a CoC and its responsibilities.

+D. CoC Geographic Area.
 24 CFR 578.5 require representatives from relevant organizations within a geographic area to establish a CoC to carry out the duties within the geographic area.
 The boundaries of identified CoC geographic areas cannot overlap, and any overlapping geographies are considered Competing CoCs.
 HUD follows the process at 24 CFR 578.35(d) to determine which CoC HUD will fund in the case of CoC geographic areas that overlap.
-For the FY 2021 CoC Program Competition, there are no Competing CoCs. - E. Planning Duties of the CoC.
-Planning duties for CoCs are detailed in 24 CFR 578.7. - F. Centralized or Coordinated Assessment System.
+For the FY 2022 CoC Program Competition, there are no Competing CoCs.

+E. Planning Duties of the CoC.
+Planning duties for CoCs are detailed in 24 CFR 578.7.

+F. Centralized or Coordinated Assessment System.
 The definition of Centralized or Coordinated Assessment is found at 24 CFR 578.3.
 24 CFR 578.7(a)(8) details the responsibilities of the CoC to establish and operate this required system.
-In addition to the definition and responsibilities established in the Rule, HUD posted on its website, CPD-17-01: Notice Establishing Additional Requirements for a Continuum of Care Centralized or Coordinated Assessment System, establishing the requirements related to the development and use of a centralized or coordinated entry assessment system.
+In addition to the definition and responsibilities established in the Rule, HUD posted on its website, CPD-17-01: Notice Establishing Additional Requirements for a Continuum of Care Centralized or Coordinated Assessment System, establishing additional requirements related to the development and use of a centralized or coordinated entry assessment system.
 These systems help communities assess the needs of program participants and effectively match individuals and families experiencing homelessness with the most appropriate resources available to address their supportive service and housing needs.
-CoCs may use planning costs to design and plan for the implementation of a centralized or coordinated assessment system; however, once the system is established and operating, it must be operated with other funds, including CoC Program funds. - G. CoC Program Components.
+CoCs may use planning costs to design and plan for the implementation of a centralized or coordinated assessment system; however, once the system is established and operating, the costs of operating it are not eligible planning costs.
+CoCs must operate the system with CoC Program funds, other funds, or a combination of the two.

+G. CoC Program Components.
 24 CFR 578.37 states CoC funds may be used to create and operate projects under five program components: PH (including PSH and RRH); TH; SSO; HMIS; and in some cases, homelessness prevention.
 Only designated HPCs may carry out homelessness prevention activities through the CoC Program.
-Although CoCs were able to apply for HPC designation during the FY 2021 CoC Program Registration process, HUD did not receive any requests for HPC designation; therefore, no CoCs may request funds for homelessness prevention.
-The only components that will be funded in the FY 2021 CoC Program Competition are:
+Although CoCs were able to apply for HPC designation during the FY 2022 CoC Program Registration process, HUD did not receive any requests for HPC designation; therefore, no CoCs may request funds for homelessness prevention.
+The only components that will be funded in the FY 2022 CoC Program Competition are:

 - 1. PH (PSH and RRH);

-- 2. TH:
+- 2. TH;

 - 3. SSO; and

 - 4. HMIS.